Elisephan/instagram_project/README.md

 ### Behavior Driven Development (BDD)

 * Create structure  etc..
-* Create 4 classs are Profile,Image, Followers, Location
+* Create 4 classes are Profile,Image, Followers, Location
 * Create test file to test all your method
 * Create the manage file for used to run all your test

 ## Licence

 MIT